-Under the environment protection laws, EPA issue licences, permits and registrations.
+Under the environment protection laws, EPA issues licences, permits and registrations.
 These are collectively referred to as 'permissions' (regs 16-42) and work with the general environmental duty.
 They ensure certain standards and conditions are met across a range of activities.

-The nature of your activities determine if you need a permission, and the level of control that needs to be put in place.
-Permissions are set by Schedule 1 of the EP Regulations (see the table on the next page for examples and Appendix B: Prescribed permission activities).
+The nature of your activities determines if you need permissions, and the level of controls that need to be put in place.
+Permissions are set by Schedule 1 of the EP Regulations (see the table on next page for examples and Appendix B: Prescribed permission activities).

 Licences - are for prescribed activities that need the highest level of regulatory control.
 Applications involve a detailed assessment.
-Licences granted include customised conditions EPA regularly checks compliance with.
+Licences that are granted will include customised conditions EPA regularly checks compliance with.